I'm an RRU alumnus. Why can't I access the online databases anymore?

 We are generally contractually unable to provide alumni access.
 The publishers from whom we license our content typically strictly prohibit the use of our databases by anyone other than current students, staff, and faculty as the best way that they can limit database use for educational rather than commercial purposes.

-Once you have graduated and are using the information to make money, they typically want a piece of that, which is why they are often happy to license the databases to businesses directly, usually at a higher cost than the educational rate.
-An analogy of a similar model is the educational pricing vs. ‘regular’ pricing for various software which is also only available to you when you’re a university student.
+Once you have graduated and require the information for business purposes, the publishers typically want a piece of that, which is why they are often happy to license the databases to businesses directly, usually at a higher cost than the educational rate.
+An analogy of a similar model is the educational pricing vs. ‘regular’ pricing for various software which is also only available to you when you are a university student.

 There are other avenues that you can explore for accessing information resources post-graduation: